InsightDataScience/aws-ops-insight/README.md

 (but don't forget to source your `.profile`).
 Note that Terraform treats your AWS credentials specially - they don't need the `TF_VAR` prefix to be detected.

 Finally, you can set variables in the file `terraform.tfvars`.
-Go into the file and add the following to the bottom (but use your name of course):
+Go into the file and uncomment the lines with variables (but use your name and key pair, of course):

+    # name of the Fellow (swap for your name)
     fellow_name="david"

+    # name of your key pair (already created in AWS)
+    keypair_name="david-IAM-keypair"

-For security, **YOU SHOULD NEVER PUT YOUR AWS CREDENTIALS IN A FILE THAT COULD BE COMMITTED TO GITHUB**, so it's best to use environment variables for your credentials.
-For other types of variables, you should use the method that's most convenient (e.g. files are easy to share with others, but commandline is easier to automate).
+For security, **YOU SHOULD NEVER PUT YOUR AWS CREDENTIALS IN A FILE THAT COULD BE COMMITTED TO GITHUB**, so you can use environment variables for your credentials.
+For other types of variables, you should use the method that's most convenient (e.g. files are easy to share with others, but the command line could be easier when prototyping).